RobertLowe/hotkeys/README.md

 HotKeys
 =====

-A simple gem which allows you to bind global hot keys with macruby
+A simple gem which allows you to bind global hot keys with macruby, optionally can also specify which application needs to be frontmost (inspired by Keyboard Maestro)

 1. `gem install hotkeys`
 2. `macruby examples/simple.rb`